Thirukaalathessvarar-S/genai-ner-bart-gradio/README.md

 To design and develop a prototype application for Named Entity Recognition (NER) by leveraging a fine-tuned BART model and deploying the application using the Gradio framework for user interaction and evaluation.

 ### PROBLEM STATEMENT:
+Text data, especially from the web or internal documents, is vast and unstructured.
+Manually extracting specific pieces of information, such as names of people (PER), organizations (ORG), locations (LOC), or other miscellaneous entities (MISC), is time-consuming, prone to error, and inefficient.

+The problem is to develop an automated system that can process any given text, accurately identify these named entities, and classify them into their predefined categories.
+This system must also be wrapped in a simple, accessible web interface, allowing non-technical users to easily input text and visualize the model's predictions for testing and validation.

 ### DESIGN STEPS: